olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 .. image:: /images/jupyter/jupyter_launcher_cudaenvs.png

-Working within Lustre and NFS (Launching a notebook)
+Working within Lustre and NFS (Launching a Notebook)
 ----------------------------------------------------

-To see the root of your filesystem access, within your JupyterLab interface, click this circled folder (you can traverse to your users spaces from there):
+To see the root of your filesystem access, within your JupyterLab interface, click this circled folder (you can traverse to your user's spaces from there):

 .. image:: /images/jupyter/directory_access.png

-You should see **lustre** and **ccs** - the "top" of Lustre and NFS respectively.
+You should see **lustre** and **ccs** - the "top" of Lustre and NFS, respectively.

 Then, you can start a notebook in the directory of your choosing (relative to your user access).